LittleGreyCells/escheme/README.md

 and cleanup.
 Templates are used primarily for evaluator stack implementations.
 Exceptions are used for non-local returns.

-Even so, one might mistaken _escheme's_ program structure for one typical for module based languages like Modula-2 or D's "better C".
-It is organized into 21 modules, constituting 8 functional domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table(s) and, lastly, the interpreter with its supporting apparatus.
-While efficiency has been an important consideration, intelligibility has been paramount.
+Even so, one might mistaken _escheme's_ program structure as one typical for module based languages.
+It is organized into 21 related spec/body groupings, constituting 8 domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table and, lastly, the interpreter with its supporting apparatus.
+While efficiency has been an important consideration, intelligibility has been paramount in order to facilitate maintenance and enhancement of a long-lived system.

 ### Content